-However, we use a bit different technique where we add each node to the tree traversal array always when the depth-first search visits the node, and not only at the first visit.
+However, we use a bit different variant of the tree traversal array where we add each node to the array always when the depth-first search visits the node, and not only at the first visit.
 Hence, a node that has k children appears k+1 times in the array, and there are a total of 2n-1 nodes in the array.